VOL. IV - APPENDIX G

 In 1881 the family was living at Olives Farm, Hooe, where 38 year old William was a agricultural labourer.

 In 1891 the family were still at Olives Cottage.
-William and his 18 year old son, William were both agricultural labourers.
+William and his 18 year old son, also William were both agricultural labourers.
 Their son Frank, aged 10, was a patient at the Hastings, St Leonards and Eastbourne Hospital at White Rock, Hastings.
 He is back home by 1901.

 In 1901 they were still living in Hooe and now sons Frederick, Frank, Henry and Clement were all agricultural labourers.